There are no upcoming events at this time

 As part of the marching band, we have public events all summer where we support pride festivals and other public outdoor events.

 When and where are the rehearsals?
 How long is the performance season?

-What instruments could I play?
+What could I spin?

 What’s the skill level required?
 Is there an audition or cap on membership?